 Sewing Catalog Ephemera Sheets

-These printable ephemera sheets feature images from a vintage sewing catalog.
+All images are laid out on high-resolution 8.5 x 11-inch sheets, ready to be printed, trimmed, and layered into your favorite projects.
 Scroll down and you’ll find a sheet of gift tags, a sheet of 2.5” x 4.25” images, and a sheet of 2” x 3” images.
-All free to download.

 Please note that the preview images you see one this page are low resolution, but the downloaded sheets are high resolution.